Book in your 40-minute Consultation with one of our Architects/Designers. BOOK NOW

 Luckily, there are window specialists in abundance in London that will look to restore your existing windows or build for you bespoke period double glazed windows that will tick all the boxes.
 We recommend that you spend time on this, do your research and find the right supplier.
 This is one of the areas which is difficult when keeping your homes charisma and improving sustainability/functionality.
 Here at Aura Architecture, we can help you find suitable suppliers who can tackle these issues because we have experience in working alongside different suppliers and contractors.

 A common issue in period homes is combining it with modern living.
 Living spaces have evolved since Edwardian times; they have become open and expansive by combining the kitchen with other living spaces.
 Combining the living and kitchen area in older properties will mean that internal walls will need to be removed.
 It will improve the flow of the house, increases the lighting and provides communal space.
 Doing this can have its difficulties as there are many factors to consider.
-We have lots of experience in working London period properties, and our team of Architects and Designers would love to help you renovate your period property.
+We have lots of experience in working on London period properties, and our team of Architects and Designers would love to help you renovate your period property.

 In London, Victorian and Edwardian properties often have a cellar or basement, which can be a great use of additional space or even just storage.
 If you’re already using this space or not, it’s essential to make sure that it is fully waterproof and damp free.
 Below level floors usually have damp issues because of: